-In chapter 3 of A Chronological Revision of the Origins of Christianity I mentioned verse 135 of the Nag Hammadi gospel of Philip.
-In that verse ‘the cross’ is mentioned in combination with three elements of the destruction of the Temple: the tearing of its veil, the desolation of the Temple building, and the flight of the deity out of the condemned sanctuary.
+In chapter 3 of A Chronological Revision of the Origins of Christianity, I mentioned verse 135 of the Nag Hammadi gospel of Philip.
+In that verse ‘the cross’ is mentioned with three elements of the destruction of the Temple: the tearing of the veil, the desolation of the Temple building, and the flight of the deity from the condemned sanctuary.
 In that discussion I also mentioned the correlation with Josephus’s War VI:299 for God’s leaving of the Temple: Then again, at the feast called Pentecost, when the priests had entered the inner courts of the Temple by night to perform their usual ministrations, they declared that they were aware, first, of a violent commotion and din, then of a voice of a host crying, “We are departing hence.”
 The Pentecost mentioned is the Pentecost of 70 CE, less than two months before the actual destruction of the Temple.

-Supplementary research has uncovered quite a similar text connecting Jesus’ crucifixion with the destruction of the Temple in 70 CE.
+Additional research has uncovered quite a similar text connecting Jesus’ crucifixion with the destruction of the Temple in 70 CE.
 It is to be found in the Testament of Benjamin, part of the Testament of the Twelve Patriarchs, a Jewish pseudepigraphical writing with Christian interpolations.
-One of the most explicit Christian interpolations is verse 3-5 of chapter 9, which goes as follows: He shall enter the first temple, and there the Lord will be abused and will be raised up on wood.
+One of the most explicit Christian interpolations can be found in verses 3-5 of chapter 9 which reads as follows: He shall enter the first temple, and there the Lord will be abused and will be raised up on wood.
 And the temple curtain shall be torn, and the spirit of God will move on to all nations as a fire is poured out.
 And he shall ascend from Hades and shall pass on from earth to heaven.
 I understand how humble he will be on the earth, and how splendid in heaven.1

-The first two sentences of this fragment combine different interesting pieces of information: Jesus’ crucifixion, the tearing of the veil of the Temple, the moving of the spirit of God to all nations, and a fire that is poured out.
+The first two sentences of this fragment combine different interesting pieces of information: Jesus’ crucifixion, the tearing of the Temple veil, the moving of the spirit of God to all nations and a fire that is poured out.
 The tearing of the veil has an obvious connection with the destruction of the Temple (see below for evidence in other ancient sources).
-The ‘moving of God’s spirit’ is conveying the same meaning as God’s fleeing from the Temple in the gospel of Philip and God’s departure from it in Josephus.
-The pouring out of fire reminds of the destruction of the Temple by fire.
-The fragment continues with Jesus’ raising and ascension, so the Temple information is enclosed by Jesus’ experiences.
+The ‘moving of God’s spirit’ conveys the same meaning as God’s fleeing the Temple as described in the gospel of Philip and as God’s departure from it as told by Josephus.
+The pouring out of fire calls to mind the destruction of the Temple by fire.
+The fragment continues with Jesus’ rising and ascension, so the Temple information is enclosed by Jesus’ experiences.
 In summary the sequence is as follows:

 Jesus – wood (cross)